 - Avoid using tampons or female barrier contraception if you’ve had TSS before.

-Hope this article answers all your queries regarding Toxic Shock Syndrome, till then happy periods!
+I hope this article answers all your queries regarding Toxic Shock Syndrome.
+Till then, happy periods!